Plan Your Visit

 Try one of our famous Stonehenge rock cakes or enjoy a beer from the Stonehenge Brewery.

 Warm up in the winter with a deluxe hot chocolate or cool down in the summer with a Marshfield Farm ice-cream.

 Stone Circle Access

 Our Stone Circle Access visits, give you a unique opportunity to experience up close this world famous monument.

 The visits take place outside of our normal general admission opening hours and are subject to very limited availability.

 Assistance dogs are welcome throughout the site.
-Dogs on leads are welcome outside the visitor centre and in the National Trust fields that surround Stonehenge.
+Dogs on leads are welcome outside the visitor centre.

 Dogs are not allowed in the Monument Field in which the Stone Circle sits.
 Nor are they allowed on the shuttle bus from the visitor centre.